A Posteriori Error Estimation for the p-curl Problem: Preliminaries

 \section{Preliminaries}

 This section reviews the main functional spaces over which the $p$-curl problem is examined and it states the strong and weak forms of the problem.
-It concludes with a detailed presentation of the two main technical tools, namely the Helmholtz-Weyl decomposition over $L^p$ spaces and the quasi-interpolation operator of Sch{\"o}berl \cite{Sch07}.
+The triangulation of the domain is carefully discussed since it involves a non-conformity issue important to the $p$-curl problem.
+A brief review of the finite element discretization of the $p$-curl is given.
+This section concludes with a detailed presentation of the two main technical tools, namely the Helmholtz-Weyl decomposition over $L^p$ spaces and the quasi-interpolation operator of Sch{\"o}berl \cite{Sch07}.